Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 var greetingsForNobody = getGreetings(" ");  // <null>
 ```

 That's pretty awesome!
-We've compiled some code dynamically at runtime and were able to execute it like any other function.
+We compiled some code at runtime and were able to execute it like any other function.

 ## Constructing statements